f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

                            Max SSL, r5900

-**Note: rSeries supports AWAF vs. ASM licensing, and modules like AAM are not supported on the rSeries platform since it has reached End-of-Life.**
+**Note: rSeries supports AWAF versus ASM licensing, and modules like AAM are not supported on the rSeries platform since it has reached End-of-Life.**

 https://support.f5.com/csp/article/K70113407